fontle/obsidianOLD/Economics/Hist 1/Causes and Consequences of the Great Depression.md

 #### The Dawes Plan

-After WW1, a system known as the *Dawes plan* was created.
+After WWI, a system known as the *Dawes plan* was created.
 It was a financial agreement between the US, Germany, and the Allied Powers which provided loans to Germany which in turn paid reparations to the Allied Powers for the damage caused during the war.

 In turn, some of the reparation payments were sent back to the United States to pay off loans Allied powers took out to fund military efforts.